Partial Euler Characteristic, Normal Generations and the stable D(2) problem: Abstract

 \section{Abstract}

-We obtain relations among normal generation of perfect groups, Swan's inequality involving partial Euler characteristic, and deficiency of finite groups.
-The proof is based on the study of a stable version of Wall's $D(2)$ problem.
-Moreover, we prove that a finite 3-dimensional CW complex of cohomological dimension at most $2$ with fundamental group $G$ is homotopy equivalent to a 2-dimensional CW complex after wedging $n$ copies of the $2$ -sphere $S^{2},$ where $n$ depends only on $G.$
+We study the interplay among Wall's $D(2)$ problem, normal generation conjecture (the Wiegold Conjecture) of perfect groups and Swan's problem on partial Euler characteristic and deficiency of groups.
+In particular, for a 3-dimensional complex $X$ of cohomological dimension 2 with finite fundamental group, assuming the Wiegold conjecture holds, we prove that $X$ is homotopy equivalent to a finite 2-complex after wedging a copy of sphere $ S^{2}.$